photo: Carlos Cruz

 i have curated and produced cultural festivals, museum programs, and intimate creative salons in Seattle, Istanbul, and Barcelona and serve as the Artistic Director at Northwest Film Forum, an independent film center and community arts hub.

-at NWFF, i co-curate year-round programming, including ByDesign Festival, Cadence: Video Poetry Festival, and Local Sightings Film Festival. i am a co-curator of Yellow Fish Durational Performance Art Festival VI, a long form inquiry into Durational Performance as a means to support methods of staying alive in our present times.
+at NWFF, i co-curate year-round programming, including ByDesign Festival, Cadence: Video Poetry Festival, and Local Sightings Film Festival. in 2021, i also co-curated Yellow Fish Durational Performance Art Festival VI, a long form inquiry into Durational Performance as a means to support methods of staying alive in our present times.

 UW Bothell Magazine (pg.
 20): Q&A with Rana San, Aug.
 2020